Portable Video Gaming Consoles You Should Buy (2018)

 Combining home and handheld game console options, the Nintendo Switch brings a breath of fresh air to portable gaming as a whole and probably sets a new trend in the industry for years to come.

 Isn’t that what we dreamed of – playing one of the best current-gen games at home on a large TV screen and then continuing the same adventure on the road, with all progress saved and all fun assured?
 The dream comes true thanks to Nintendo’s innovative solution.
 All you need to switch the play modes is to pull the system out of the docking station or, the other way round, simply put it back.
+Besides, now there are more and more games are using the Konami code allowing you to comlete the game without impassable difficulties.

-Pros of using Nintendo Switch
+Pros of Using Nintendo Switch

 - The only console inherently combining home and handheld options.